 Most people know that getting through a divorce is both mentally and physically exhausting.
 What most people don’t know, however, is that divorce is also a financially exhausting procedure the can impact your post-divorce lifestyle.
-According to the research, the average cost of divorce is $18 thousand per person.
-So, how can you save money after divorce?
+According to the research, the average cost of divorce is $18,000 per person.
+So you may need to save money after divorce – but how can you do this without giving up everything you enjoy in life?

 Given the fact that over 40% of first marriages end in divorce, a lot of people have to learn how to make ends meet after the process.
 It’s not the easiest thing in the world, but it’s totally doable if you think about it and prepare a good financial strategy.